ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 forward a RESET_STREAM frame as a WT_RESET_STREAM capsule or a STREAM frame as a WT_STREAM capsule without error.

+# Requirements on TLS Usage

+Because TLS keying material exporters are only secure for authentication when they are uniquely bound to the TLS session {{!RFC7627}}, WebTransport requires either one of the following properties:

+* The TLS version in use is greater than or equal to 1.3 {{!TLS=RFC8446}}.

+* The TLS version in use is 1.2, and the extended master secret extension
+  {{RFC7627}} has been negotiated.

+Clients MUST NOT send WebTransport over HTTP/2 requests on connections that do not meet one of the two properties above.
+If a server receives a WebTransport over HTTP/2 request on a connection that meets neither of the above properties, the server MUST treat the request as malformed, as specified in {{Section 8.1.1 of HTTP2}}.

 # Examples

 An example of negotiating a WebTransport Stream on an HTTP/2 connection follows.